The AULA SeaRey Issue

 Some industry "experts" have suggested that SeaReys cannot be registered in Canada as Advanced Ultralights.
 This is certainly not the case.

-SeaReys continue
+Older SeaReys continue

 to operate in Canada as